minhkhang1008/AIO_English_Search/README.md

 _Update takes longer than calculated_

-_Update is expected to arrive in a few weeks_
+_Update is expected to arrive in a 1 week_